 Evil Counterpart: To Dexter Morgan more so than any other character encountered in the series.
 Both characters are bloodthirsty serial killers who are at their peak in terms of physical prowess and sensory acuity (unlike the experienced but aged Arthur Mitchell).
 Additionally, unlike most of the series' antagonists, the "Brain Surgeon" is at least just as skilled and experienced a killer as Dexter given the ease with which he outmaneuvers the latter on several occasions.
 Moreover, unlike Brian Moser, he (like Dexter) aspires to settle down and lead a "normal" existence on his own terms as evidenced by his long line of fatal attempts to establish long-term intimate relationships .
 Thus, he represents what Dexter could be without being held back by a Code or emotional attachments.

 Hero Killer: Of all the series' major antagonists, the Brain Surgeon is ultimately responsible for the deaths of more people close to Dexter than any other character.
 During the latter half of the season, he murders Dexter's protegé, Zach Hamilton, as well as his "spiritual mother", Evelyn Vogel.
 Finally, towards the end of the series, he ultimately places Deborah in a vegetative state after grievously wounding her (thereby setting in motion a chain of events that leads to her death.)

 Hidden Villain: The Brain Surgeon's identity is kept secret until the ninth episode of the season.

 Hope Spot: After being presumed dead for two episodes, the Surgeon returns at the end of "Are We There Yet?"

-"I Am" Song: He adopts Mama Cass's " Make Your Own Kind of Music" as this.
-Initially, it appears that he is fond of the song because it reminds him of happier times he spent with his mother, Dr. Evelyn Vogel.
-However, considering that he later brutally murders Dr. Vogel without hesitation or remorse, it is more likely that the lyrics appeal to his own ego and amoral worldview.
+"I Am" Song: He adopts Mama Cass's " Make Your Own Kind of Music" as this. [[spoiler: Initially, it appears that he is fond of the song because it reminds him of happier times he spent with his mother, Dr. Evelyn Vogel.
+However, considering that he later brutally murders Dr. Vogel without hesitation or remorse, it is more likely that the lyrics appeal to his own grandiosity and nihilistic worldview.